HenriVDD/henrivdd.github.io/index.md

 :   * Coordinating the organization of bi-monthly lab meetings for the eight teams of the LNC2, which include both internal team members and external speakers.

-Other Project
+Other Projects
 --------------------

 **2023**
-:   Consulting missions for [Kwit](https://kwit.app/en), a mobile app for quitting smoking from a french startup.
+:   Consulting missions for [Kwit](https://kwit.app/en), an app for quitting smoking.
 Data analysis strategy and literature review.

 **2023 (August)**
 :   Observation internship in the closed unit of the psychiatric university hospital departement at Saint-Anne Hospital (Paris).

 **2023 (July)**
 :   Attending the computational Summer school on Modeling Social and collective behavior ([COSMOS](https://cosmos-konstanz.github.io/about/)).

 Hobbies